Logiqx/covid-stats/docs/modelling-regional-occurrences/README.md

 #### Weekly Estimate from the ONS

-The ONS provide an estimate for weekly occurrences in England and Wales and they have documented the [methodology](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/methodologies/predictingtotalweeklydeathoccurrencesinenglandandwalesmethodology).
+The ONS provide an estimate for weekly occurrences in England and Wales and they have documented their [methodology](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/methodologies/predictingtotalweeklydeathoccurrencesinenglandandwalesmethodology).

 Overlaying all of the historical estimates it is possible to see that the latest week shows some degree of inaccuracy.
 This is akin to what is observed when overlaying COVID-19 deaths by date of occurrence from the weekly reports.
 The estimation of weekly occurrences automatically corrects itself the following week in much the same way that occurrence data corrects itself when the late registrations are received by the ONS.

-Analysis of the accuracy of the ONS estimates for 2020 has shown that this could be a reliable source for recent deaths by date of occurrence.
+Analysis of the accuracy of the ONS estimates for 2020 has shown that this could be a reliable source for recent deaths in England and Wales by date of occurrence.
 It is just important to ignore the latest weekly estimate and thus reporting by date of occurrence will lag one week behind the available registration data.

 ![ONS estimates](ons-estimates.png)